Opportunity – Art & Media Advance the Gospel

 A few ways Pioneers are serving with arts and media

-- Joshua uses his video skills to promote the work of Pioneers and mobilize new missionaries, while Tom, based in the U.S., trains national partners to use video for sharing their faith and making disciples.
+• Joshua uses his video skills to promote the work of Pioneers and mobilize new missionaries.
+Tom, based in the U.S., trains national partners to use video to share their faith and make disciples.

-Others are building relationships by studying local art forms, engaging in storytelling of many kinds and assisting both their teams on the field and God’s global church in the use of arts and media to extend the kingdom.
+Others are building relationships by studying local art forms, engaging in storytelling of many kinds and assisting both teams on the field and God’s global church to use the arts and media to extend the kingdom.

 Arts and media at the center of culture